In the Airspace study guide, we discussed different types of airspaces and illustrated how they are displayed on sectional charts.

 Locate figure 22, and take a look at Area 2 as noted in the question.

-Notice that the airport symbol is magenta, this indicates that the airport is uncontrolled – there is no ATC on the field.
+Notice that the airport symbol above is magenta, this indicates that the airport is uncontrolled – there is no ATC on the field.
 If the airport did have control tower, the airport symbol would be blue.

 To the right of the airport symbol is the airport data.
 The airport’s name is “Coeur D’Alene-Boyington”.